What is the Difference Between Eos Ti Enhanced and Original Eos Ti

 The 7" encoder touch screen was changed out for a 9" screen.

-All internal circuit boards are now made in house.
-This means the fader bumps, half moon buttons, and face panel all changed to different circuit boards and their physical buttons were changed to Cherry buttons.
+All internal circuit boards are now made by ETC. This means the fader buttons, half moon buttons, and face panel keyboard all changed to different circuit boards and their physical buttons were changed to Cherry buttons.

 Face panel and display panel metal were changed to accommodate these new boards and the larger displays.

-The I/O card was changed to having four DMX ports and no MIDI, just like the Gio @5.
+The I/O card was changed to have four DMX ports and no MIDI, just like the Gio @5.
 Original Eos Ti's have two DMX ports and two MIDI ports.

 Thumb rests (area surrounding the level and rate wheels) were changed to a plastic molded part.